 How to Read the Bible – In Summary

-I hope these tips will help you in reading the Bible each day and learning to hide the Word in your heart.
+I hope these tips will help you in taking the important step of reading the Bible each day and learning to hide the Word in your heart.
 The Bible is how we know God; who He is and what His character is like.
 But it is also how we know what He expects from us.

 Get your FREE 52 Week Bible Reading Challenge Workbook below to get started reading each day!Join me for these tips on how to read the Bible daily and stay consistent with this 52 Week Bible Reading Challenge Workbook! #biblestudy #biblereading Click To Tweet